Simple and effective e-commerce shipping in 2026

 • average cost per parcel

-• evolution of shipping costs over time
+• shipping cost evolution over time

 • return and delivery failure rates